Traveling With Kids After Divorce

 Reaching an agreement with your co-parent on travel dates is a key first step in planning trips with your kids after divorce.
 Yet just as important as deciding on your travel schedule is ensuring that you have the right documentation to help your trip run as smooth as possible.

-Having the right documentation for your children in order before your trip is essential.
 No matter where you're traveling, thoroughly document your travel agreements and plans for your trip.
 This will include your travel schedule, names of those traveling with you, details on your methods of transport, information about where you'll be staying, and other key details about where your kids will be throughout your trip.
 Make sure that you and your co-parent have access to review this information before, during, and after your trip.
-Consistently documenting your travel schedule and any correspondence with your co-parent related to these plans can help ensure that your trip is a successful one and not leave you running into questions or issues later on.
+Consistently documenting your travel schedule and any correspondence with your co-parent related to these plans can help ensure that your trip is a successful one.

 Domestic vs International Travel